paynl/woocommerce-plugin/readme.txt

 If you need more help, you can download the manual [here](http://www.pay.nl/plugin/woocommerce/pdf) or send an email to [support@pay.nl](mailto:support@pay.nl)

 1. Install the plugin via Plugins -> new plugin
-2. Activate the plugin through the 'Plugins' menu in WordPress, the name of this plugin is: Woocommerce Pay.nl Payment Methods
+2. Activate the plugin through the 'Plugins' menu in WordPress, the name of this plugin is: Woocommerce PAY.
+Payment Methods
 3. Under Woocommerce -> Settings -> Payment, configure the apitoken and serviceid and activate the desired payment methods.
-4. You can now accept payments using pay.nl
+4. You can now accept payments using PAY.

 == Frequently Asked Questions ==

-= How can i get an account for pay.nl? =
+= How can i get an account for PAY.? =

 You can register [here](http://pay.nl/registreren) (dutch and belgian companies only)